ifilot/opengl-cpp-course/lesson02/solutions.md

 ```

 ## Exercise 04: Moving the camera
+The looking direction `out` is the negative of the normalized position and the `right` vector is in the direction of the positive x-axis.
+Make a drawing for yourself if you do not see this immediately.
+The resulting script would be:

 ```
 glm::mat4 scale = glm::scale(glm::vec3(1.0f, 1.0f, 1.0f));
 glm::mat4 rotate = glm::rotate((float) glfwGetTime(), glm::vec3(1.0f, 1.0f, 1.0f));